Lakshminarayananc/agile-web-development-report/report.md

 Analysis:

+* The comment "More books wouldn't hurt." probably refers to the books provided by the department.
+We had 4 copies of Programming Ruby, 2 copies of Agile Web Development with Rails (2nd ed.), 1 copy of Agile Web Development with Rails (1st ed.), 1 copy of Rails Recipes, 1 copy of The Ruby Way and 1 copy of The Rails Way.
+The best book was Agile Web Development with Rails (2nd ed.).
+For the next year's course, that is the book we should probably buy more of.
+[Third edition](http://pragprog.com/titles/rails3/agile-web-development-with-rails-third-edition) of that book is now in beta.

 * The explanation for "extreme version" in the feedback form was "12 days straight, including weekend, 9-21 each day".
 This is the way a similar course is taught in the University of Bremen.
 Although the course in Bremen is well-liked by its students, the idea of such a course was not popular among the students of the TUT course.